 Don’t forget to ask for educator discounts if you’re a homeschooler.
 You’ll find discount cards everywhere from craft to computer stores.
 Even clothing retailers offer an extra percentage off for teachers.

 Don’t forget Tax-Free Weekend savings too (it typically happens the last weekend of July/first weekend of August).
-That means that eligible clothing and school supply purchases $100 or less, as well as computers $1500 or less, are all tax-free.
+That means that eligible clothing and school supplies for $100 or less and for computers for $1500 or less are all tax-free.
 You can see if your state is one of the sixteen states participating in tax-free back-to-school too.

 Back to School Shopping: Where to Save vs. Where to Splurge